How to Remove Sap From Your Dog’s Fur (Even If It’s Dried and Stuck)

 Related posts:

 Yep, sap happens!
 Dogs seem to be great at finding the gummy messes.
 Unfortunately, many tree saps are toxic.
 Remember to watch for signs of poisoning.
 Don’t fret if the sap has dried.
 You can still remove it simply by bringing it back to a sticky stage.
-Then go by the steps to remove the sap.
-My weapon of choice is always olive oil.
-Thus, the bonus to olive oil is that it leaves Henry’s fur shiny, doesn’t hurt him, and moistens my hands too.
-I figure if Henry did a goofy thing, like get sap in his hair, then we both should benefit from an olive oil treatment.
+Then follow the steps to remove the sap.

-While our furry friends can find the sappiest mess, thankfully we have solutions for their antics.
+While our furry friends can find the sappiest mess, thankfully, we have solutions for their antics.

 About Terri Rodefer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
 She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
-As a lifelong lover of all animals with a background in economics, biology, and marketing, allows Terri to bring a unique spin to pet care.
+As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

 1. I didn’t realize tree sap was toxic to dogs!
 I never really thought about it, my dogs haven’t gotten sap in their fur, thankfully.
 Thanks for this helpful information.